The Bankrate promise

 - Limits: The limits outlined in the policy are the maximum per person or per claim amount the insurance company is obligated to pay.
 For example, a bodily injury liability limit of 100/300 means at most, the insurance company will pay up to $100,000 per person and $300,000 per accident for bodily injury you cause in a covered accident.

-- Cost: The cost, or premium, is the amount you agree to pay to the insurance company in exchange for the policy limits and coverages provided in the insurance policy.
+- Cost: The cost of your auto insurance is the amount of premium you agree to pay to the insurance company in exchange for the coverage outlined in your policy.
 Failure to pay this amount in total by the end of the policy term may result in the auto policy being terminated.

 Frequently asked questions